ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 -   `arg` — A string containing any number of hexadecimal digits.
 Type: [String](../../sql-reference/data-types/string.md).

 Supports both uppercase and lowercase letters `A-F`.
 The number of hexadecimal digits does not have to be even.
 If it is odd, the last digit is interpreted as the least significant half of the `00-0F` byte.
 If the argument string contains anything other than hexadecimal digits, some implementation-defined result is returned (an exception isn’t thrown).
+For a numeric argument the inverse of hex(N) is not performed by unhex().

 **Returned value**